-This meeting brings together program leadership and the relevant administrative support staff, including the graduate assessment manager/analyst, the IRDS analyst, the director of institutional assessment, the GC analyst, and the PROC analyst/program review manager.
+This meeting brings together program leadership, including the faculty assessment organizer, and the relevant administrative support staff, including the school assessment manager/analyst, the IRDS analyst, the director of institutional assessment, the UGC analyst, and the PROC analyst/program review manager.
 The program is encouraged to broaden program faculty participation in this meeting, as desired.
 To ensure timely scheduling of this meeting, participants may be contacted before formal notification.

-6. External Review Team
+4. External Review Team